Perl 5 → native executable

 Native-code performance

-Tight inner loops compile to real machine code.
-Perla's backend is Strada — which consistently outruns Perl, Python, and Ruby on CPU-bound work.
+Tight inner loops compile to real machine code. perla's backend is Strada — which consistently outruns Perl, Python, and Ruby on CPU-bound work.
 You choose the tradeoff: -O0 for fast compiles, -O3 for release.

 🔧